Topic-specific policies

 • An example of authentication assurance and assurance levels

-• Status: first published in 2022.
+• Status: the first edition of part 1 was published in 2022.

 • Personal comments: as a generic standard, it addresses commonplace information risks that typically arise in relation to biometrics on mobiles.
 In practice, we should manage (identify, evaluate, treat and monitor) the actual information and privacy risks in real-world situations, including any that are not explicitly identified and accurately described in this standard.
 That is context-dependent - for instance, the information risks relating to my biometrics on my cellphone are broadly similar but not entirely the same as, say, the king’s or yours, not least because the impacts of any incidents would probably be materially different.
 Aside from the security and privacy implications arising, there may also be different assurance requirements relating to biometric authentication.